manouskag/Tokenizer/tokenizer/tokenization-explainer/README.md

 ### To create a new token in Hugging Face (HF_TOKEN)
 --> after login
 --> click profile icon, select settings
---> NAvigate to Tokens, Access Tokens tab
+--> Navigate to Tokens, Access Tokens tab
 --> Create new token with permission to write, save

 uv run python scripts\push_to_hub.py --tokenizer-dir artifacts\medical-bpe-pubmed-hf --repo-id YOUR_USERNAME/medical-bpe-16k